No recent searches!

 Smartphone

-The use of computers and laptops is also expanding, particularly in urban areas and among younger generations.
-Internet penetration has been growing, with more Nepalis gaining access to the World Wide Web.
+The use of computers and laptops has seen a surge, particularly in urban areas and among the younger generation.
+With internet penetration on the rise, more and more Nepalis are connecting to the World Wide Web, opening doors to countless opportunities and information.

 Laptop

-With greater access to electricity, there is a rising demand for household appliances such as refrigerators, washing machines, and air conditioners.
+With greater access to electricity, there has been an increased demand for household appliances such as refrigerators, washing machines, and air conditioners.
+These appliances not only add comfort to daily life but also significantly ease the burden of household chores.

 E-commerce and electronic payments